 What white access protection markings are

-Unlike yellow lines, white access protection markings have no legal standing and are just used to highlight where an access point is.
-This means it is not against the law to park against the white lines, so we cannot issue a PCN (Penalty Charge Notice) if someone does.
+Unlike yellow lines, white access protection markings do not have a legal standing and therefore are only used to highlight where an access point is.
+This means it is not against the law to park against the white lines.
+We cannot issue a PCN (Penalty Charge Notice) if someone does.

-We can issue a PCN if someone parks against a dropped kerb under the Traffic Management Act 2004 whether there are road markings there or not.
+We can issue a PCN if someone parks against a dropped kerb under the Traffic Management Act 2004 whether there are access protection road markings there or not.

-If your area is considered to be part of a new controlled parking zone, we are unable to approve any new requests for white access protection markings.
+If you live within a controlled parking zone or if your area is under consultation to be part of a new controlled parking zone, we're unable to approve any requests for white access protection markings.